frno7/psgplay/README.md

 is an [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) machine code executable form of music.
 A substantial part of Atari ST hardware must be emulated to play such files using other kinds of computers.
-The three most complex parts emulated in software by PSG play are:
+The five most complex parts emulated in software by PSG play are:

 - the [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000)
   processor, via the [Musashi](https://github.com/kstenerud/Musashi) library